 The Tower led to retaliatory building-height restrictions.
-These limits, along with the city’s urban-growth boundary, are oft-cited examples of Portland’s planning foresight, and over the past several decades, both have had a competing and complementary influence on the city’s development.
+These limits, along with the city’s urban-growth boundary, are oft-cited examples of Portland’s planning foresight.
 The city’s zoning policies encourage larger towers along transit lines while attempting to keep buildings at a height that maintains view corridors.

-That long-standing tension between up and out has defined the urban-planning discourse in the city for nearly five decades, says Adler.
+They also set in motion a tension between up and out that has defined the urban-planning discourse in the city for nearly five decades, says Adler.
 “In the early days, Portland didn’t want to be like Los Angeles, and that was a sprawl-related thing, urbanizing farm and forest land,” he tells me.
 “Now it’s more anti-San Francisco, with its increasingly big buildings and staggering home prices.”

 “I don't like thinking about it or talking about it." — Carol Thornberg